 Regional hearing processes are available to resolve contested violations or penalties or sanctions.
 If resolution cannot be achieved at the regional level, NERC maintains an appeals process to hear disputes.

 Who Must Comply?

-All bulk power system owners, operators, and users must comply with approved NERC Reliability Standards.
-These entities are required to register with NERC through the appropriate regional entity.
+All Bulk-Power System owners, operators, and users must comply with NERC-approved Reliability Standards.
+These entities are required to register with NERC through the appropriate Regional Entity.

 For more information about the Compliance program please contact us.